-Figure 6 Speed of reaction to changes same figure the CW{offset} evolution for a { K_p , K_i } setting 20 times smaller (label "Kp/20, Ki/20").
-With such setting, although obtaining a minor gain in stability, the system reacts too slow to changes of the conditions on the WLAN.
 We conclude that, by means of the Ziegler-Nichols rules, we achieve a proper tradeoff between stability and speed of reaction to changes.
-To further validate this, in Fig. 7 we illustrate the time plot of the instantaneous throughput of one station, averaged over 1 s intervals, for the same previous experiment of Fig. 6.
+To further validate this, in Figure 7 we illustrate the time plot of the instantaneous throughput of one station, averaged over 1 second intervals, for the same previous experiment of Figure 6.
 We can see from the figure that the system is able to provide stations with constant throughput (apart from minor oscillations due to the use of CSMA/CA), reacting almost immediately to changes.

-5.4 Non-saturated stations Our approach has been designed to optimize performance both under saturation and non-saturation conditions, in contrast to the static optimal configuration shown previously which is based on the assumption that all stations are saturated.
+5.4 Non-saturated stations

+Our approach has been designed to optimize performance both under saturation and non-saturation conditions, in contrast to the static optimal configuration shown previously which is based on the assumption that all stations are saturated.
 In order to evaluate and compare the performance of the two algorithms when there are non-saturated stations in addition to saturated stations, we performed the following experiment.
-We had 5 saturated stations and a variable number of nonsaturated stations in the WLAN.
+We had 5 saturated stations and a variable number of non-saturated stations in the WLAN.
 The non-saturated stations generated CBR traffic at rate of 100 Kbps.
-The total throughput resulting from this experiment is illustrated in Fig. 8.
+The total throughput resulting from this experiment is illustrated in Figure 8.
 In this figure, we compare the performance of our approach against the static optimal configuration, resulting from computing the configuration with Eq.
-18 and taking as n the total number of
+(18) and taking as n the total number of stations present in the WLAN, regardless of whether they are saturated or not.

-Figure 7 Instantaneous throughput
+Fig. 7 Instantaneous throughput.